Roger Grey, 1st Baron Grey of Ruthin

 Roger Grey, 1st Baron Grey of Ruthin (c.
 1298 – 6 March 1353) was summoned to parliament in 1324.
 He saw much service as a soldier.

-Roger was the son of John Grey, 2nd Baron Grey de Wilton and Maud de Verdon.
-He married Elizabeth daughter of John Hastings, 1st Baron Hastings of Bergavenny, by whom he had a son who succeeded as Reginald Grey, 2nd Baron Grey de Ruthyn.
+Roger was the son of John Grey, 2nd Baron Grey de Wilton and Maud Bassett.
+He married Elizabeth daughter of John Hastings, 1st Baron Hastings of Bergavenny, by whom he had a son who succeeded as Reynold, 2nd Baron Grey de Ruthyn.

 His daughter, Mary, married Sir William d'Isney, High Sheriff of Lincolnshire (1340), Knight of the Shire in Parliament (1343).